Constitution for the University of the Third Age Adelaide

-12.1 Financial Year
+13.1 Financial Year

-12.2 Accounts to be kept
+13.2 Accounts to be kept

 The Association shall keep and retain such accounting records as are necessary to correctly record and explain the financial transactions and financial position of the Association in accordance with the Act.

-12.3 Accounts and Reports to be laid before members
+13.3 Accounts and Reports to be laid before members

-12.4 Appointment of Auditor
+13.4 Appointment of Auditor

-(a) At each Annual General Meeting, the members shall appoint a person to be auditor of the Association.
+(a) At each Annual General Meeting, the Members shall appoint a person to be auditor of the Association.

 (b) The auditor shall hold office until the next Annual General Meeting and is eligible for re-appointment.
-If an appointment is not made at an Annual General Meeting, the board shall appoint an auditor for the current financial year.
+If an appointment is not made at an Annual General Meeting, the Board shall appoint an auditor for the current financial year.

-13. Prohibition against securing profits for members
+14. Prohibition against securing profits for members

-The income and capital of the Association shall be applied exclusively to the promotion of its objects and no portion shall be paid or distributed directly or indirectly to members or their associates except as a bona fide remuneration of a member for services rendered or expenses incurred on behalf of the Association.
+The income and capital of the Association shall be applied exclusively to the promotion of its objects and no portion shall be paid or distributed directly or indirectly to members or their associates except as a bona fide remuneration for services rendered or expenses incurred on behalf of the Association.

-14.1 Subject to clause 14.2, the Association may be wound up in the manner provided for in the Act.
+15.1 Subject to clause 15.2, the Association may be wound up in the manner provided for in the Act.

-14.4 For the purposes of clause 14.3, “similar body” means a body whose objects are similar to those of the Association, and if the Association was, immediately before its dissolution, a deductible gift recipient, a body to which income tax deductible gifts can be made as approved by the Commissioner of Taxation.
+15.4 For the purposes of clause 15.3, “similar body” means a body whose objects are similar to those of the Association, and if the Association was, immediately before its dissolution, a deductible gift recipient, a body to which income tax deductible gifts can be made as approved by the Commissioner of Taxation.

-The registered Constitution shall bind the Association and every member to the same extent as if they have respectively signed and sealed them, and agreed to be bound by all of the provisions thereof.
+The registered Constitution shall bind the Association and every Member to the same extent as if they have respectively signed and sealed them and agreed to be bound by all of the provisions thereof.